Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Approximating the Partition Energy Functional

-However, PDFT also goes beyond KS-DFT.
-For example, the following ``Overlap Approximation" produces the results reported on the 2$^{\rm nd}$ column of Table \ref{tab:OA} (when used with LDA): \ben E_p^{\rm OA}=\Delta T_s + \Delta V\ext + f\left(N_s,S\right)\Delta E\H + S\Delta E\xc ~, \een where $S[n_1,n_2]=N_s^{-1}\int d\br \sqrt{n_1(\br)n_2(\br)}$, $N_s$ $=$ $\sqrt{N_1 N_2}$, and $f\left(N_s,S\right)=\left(\lfloor N_s \rfloor+S\left(1-\lfloor N_s \rfloor\right)\right)$.
-The overlap measure, $S$, is designed to go to zero at infinite fragment separation and to one at the united-fragment limit (reminiscent of the work of \cite{MM04}).
-Why this works will be made clear later on.
-We note that although $E_p^{\rm OA}$ produces accurate dissociation energies for the paradigm systems H$_2^+$ and H$_2$, the actual binding curves are inaccurate at intermediate separations.
-Nevertheless, Table \ref{tab:OA} suggests that the route is promising.
-One strategy for improving upon OA is to investigate different choices for the overlap $S$ and for $f(N_s,S)$.
-Another promising route that we explore here is choosing one XC functional for the fragment calculations and another for the $\Delta E\xc$ term, thus producing a molecular density and energy different from those of a KS-DFT calculation performed using either XC functional.
-The separation of $E_p[n]$ and $E_f[n]$ opens opportunities for new approximations within a self-consistent framework.
-In particular, when the error of a DFT calculation is due to fragmentation, as in bond-stretching, expressing $E_p[n]$ as a functional of the set of fragment densities has the potential of fixing the error from its root.
-The physics of \emph{inter}-fragment interactions is contained in $E_p$ while the \emph{intra}-fragment interactions are contained in $E_f$.
+Clearly, the separation of $E_p$ and $E_f$ opens opportunities for new approximations within a self-consistent framework.
+In particular, when the error of a DFT calculation is due to fragmentation, as in bond-stretching, expressing $E_p$ as a functional of the set of fragment densities has the potential of fixing the error from its root.
+The physics of \emph{inter}-fragment interactions is contained in $E_p$ while that of \emph{intra}-fragment interactions is contained in $E_f$.